 \psfig{file=exD.eps, scale=.70}

 \parbox[b]{0.5\textwidth}{ $ $ }

 Equations on $t_0=\tr(AB)$, $t_1=\tr(AC)$, $t_2=\tr(BC)$:

-Equation $\tr(AB) = 0$ geometrically means that the axes of half-turns $a$ and $b$ intersect and orthogonal in $\Hy^3$.
+The equation $\tr(AB) = 0$ geometrically means that the axes of the half-turns $a$ and $b$ intersect orthogonaly in $\Hy^3$.

-The system has exactly one pair of complex-conjugate roots for any $n>2$ (for $n=2$ the orbifold is Euclidean), this roots give the values of parameters $\rho_0 (=0),$ $\rho_1,$ $\rho_2$ defining the orbifold group.
-Since the analytic formulas for the solutions are rather complicated we do not give them here.
-One can see that the field of definition $\Q[\rho_1^2, \rho_2^2]$ of the group has exactly one complex place iff $n=3$, $4$, $6$, and it is easy to check the other conditions of the arithmeticity test \cite{Bel} for this values of $n$.
-So we obtain, that the orbifolds are arithmetic for $n=3$, $4$, $6$.
+The system has exactly one pair of complex-conjugate roots for any $n>2$ (for $n=2$ the orbifold is Euclidean), these roots give the values of the parameters $\rho_0 (=0),$ $\rho_1,$ $\rho_2$ defining the orbifold group.
+Since the analytic formulas for the solutions are rather complicated we do not present them here.
+One can see that the field of definition $\Q[\rho_1^2, \rho_2^2]$ of the group has exactly one complex place iff $n=3$, $4$, $6$, and it is easy to check the other conditions of the arithmeticity test \cite{Bel1} for these values of $n$.
+So we obtain that the orbifolds are arithmetic for $n=3$, $4$, $6$.

-This groups and orbifolds first appeared in \cite{HKM2} as an infinite one-parameter family extending one of the three regular tessellations of $\Hy^3$.
-It is interesting to note that the corresponding family for the one of the two remaining regular tessellations is also known \cite{HKM1} and consists of Fibonacci manifolds considered in the previous example; and, finally, for the third tessellation the question of constructing such a family is still open.
+These groups and orbifolds first appeared in \cite{HKM2} as an infinite one-parameter family extending one of the three regular tessellations of $\Hy^3$.
+It is interesting to note that the corresponding family for the one of the two remaining regular tessellations is also well known \cite{HKM1} and consists of the Fibonacci manifolds considered in the previous example.
+For the third tessellation the question of constructing such a family is still open.

 \psfig{file=exE.eps, scale=.70}

 \parbox[b]{0.5\textwidth}{ $ $ }